harrykleinb/AWS_Terraform_Ansible_HA_with_CFE_HTTPS_VS_with_WAF_Ansible_Vault/README.md

 Add the line <b><i>vault_password_file=~/.vault_pass.txt</i></b> into the ansible.cfg file (looks like Terraform doesn't have access to the env variables of Ansible)

-Encrypt your bigip password: ansible-vault encrypt_string 'SanDiego123!' --name 'password'
+Encrypt your bigip password: ansible-vault encrypt_string 'SanDiego123!' --name 'admin_pwd'

 Encrypt your PFX cert and key passphrase: ansible-vault encrypt_string 'default' --name 'passphrase'